puggen1/JoinIn/README.md

 ## Original design / wireframe

 Here are some images of how i wanted the site to look like:

+    first sketched on paper, but are almost the same so not shown.
 ### Login:
 ![How the login was original thought to look like on pc](./assets/originalIdea/login-pc.png "PC login Wireframe")
 ![How the login was original thought to look like on tablet](./assets/originalIdea/login-tablet.png "tablet login Wireframe")